irods/python-irodsclient/README.md

 (Failure to find the file at the indicated path will be logged as a warning.)

+If the process of loading configuration settings generates an unhandled exception, the `irods` module will consult the value of the environment variable `PYTHON_IRODSCLIENT_CONFIGURATION_LOAD_ERRORS_FATAL` and either (if `True`) incur a fatal error or (if `False`) simply log it as a warning.
+By default this environment variable is taken as `False` if not set, although that is likely to change to `True` in the future.
+This decision indicates a desire by the client library's designers to flag such errors as fatal by aborting the process if possible, rather than aquiescing silently to an unintended consequence.
+It is recommended that all client library users set this environment variable to `True` if their applications load settings from the environment or configuration files.

-Settings can also be saved and loaded manually using the `save()` and `load()` functions in the `irods.client_configuration` module.
+Settings can be saved and loaded manually using the `save()` and `load()` functions in the `irods.client_configuration` module.
 Each of these functions accepts an optional `file` parameter which, if set to a non-empty string, will override the